URI-ABD/clam/README.md

 - `abd-clam`: The main CLAM library.
 See [here](crates/abd-clam/README.md) for more information.
 - `distances`: Provides various distance functions and the `Number` trait.
 See [here](crates/distances/README.md) for more information.
 - `clam-mbed`: A CLI for running the dimensionality reduction algorithms.
 See [here](tools/mbed/README.md) for more information.
+- `shell`: The CLI for interacting with the CLAM library.
+See [here](crates/shell/README.md) for more information.

 and the following Python packages: